 - In the Monitoring navigation pane, click Metrics Explorer.

 - Ensure that Metric is the selected tab.

 - In the Find resource type and metric field, select from the menu or enter the name for the resource and metric.
 Use the following information to complete the fields:

 - To modify how the data is displayed, use the Filter, Group By, and Aggregator menus.
 For example, you can group by resource or metric labels.
 For more information, see Selecting metrics.

 Adding Uptime checks

-You can use Stackdriver Monitoring to keep track of your services' performance.
+You can use Cloud Monitoring to keep track of your services' performance.
 For more information, see Verify availability of your service(uptime checks).

 events, such as uptime check failures.
 For more information, see

 Create and manage alerting policies for your service.